Are you OK with cookies?

 Any links to volunteer as a magistrate go to a separate application service on a different domain managed by a third-party provider.
 You should check the accessibility statement of the website for its compliance status and any accessibility issues.

-The Judicial Office is responsible for the content of https://magistrates.judiciary.uk.
+This website is run by the Judicial Office.
 The Ministry of Justice is responsible for the technical aspects.

 We want as many people as possible to be able to use this website.
 For example, that means you should be able to: